Interested in Lung Cancer Screening?

-If you think you might be a good candidate, bring the Lung Cancer Screening Prescription Form to your physician.
+If you think you meet the criteria for lung cancer screening, bring the Lung Cancer Screening Prescription Form to your physician.

-1. What is the goal of LDCT lung screening?
+1. What is the goal of Low-Dose CT lung screening?

 2. Who should get an LDCT lung screening exam?

-If you are between ages 55-77, are a current smoker or have quit within the past 15 years, and have smoked generally a pack a day for 30 years, then LDCT may be appropriate for you.
+If you are between ages 50-80, are a current heavy smoker or have quit smoking within the past 15 years, and have smoked generally a pack a day for at least 20 years, then LDCT may be appropriate for you.
 You should be asymptomatic.
 If you are experiencing a new cough, worsening shortness of breath, or coughing up blood, then you should be consulting your doctor rather than undergoing a LDCT lung screening exam.

 3. Why does it matter if I have symptoms?

 Certain symptoms can be a sign that you have a lung condition that should be evaluated and treated by your healthcare provider.
 These symptoms include fever, chest pain, a new or changing cough, shortness of breath that you have never felt before, coughing up blood, or unexplained weight loss.
 Having any of these symptoms can greatly affect the results of lung screening and may actually delay the treatment you might need.